possani/fun/README.md

 # fun
-Ropository used to play with git
+Repository used to play with git